open5e/open5e/source/classes/sorcerer.rst

 this class.

 Additionally, parts of your skin are covered by a thin sheen of dragon-like scales.
-When you aren’t wearing armor, your AC equals 13 + your Dexterity modifier.
+When you aren't wearing armor, your AC equals 13 + your Dexterity modifier.

 Elemental Affinity